Updated constraints from the effective field theory analysis of BOSS power spectrum on Early Dark Energy

-Interestingly, these models tend to leave signatures in the matter power spectrum on large scales that can be probed by large scale structures surveys such as SDSS/BOSS~\cite{BOSS:2016wmc}.
-In fact, developments of the one-loop prediction of the galaxy power spectrum in redshift space from the Effective Field Theory of Large-Scale Structures\footnote{See also the introduction footnote in e.g.~\cite{DAmico:2022osl} for relevant related works on the EFTofLSS.}~\cite{Baumann:2010tm,Carrasco:2012cv,Senatore:2014via,Senatore:2014eva,Senatore:2014vja,Perko:2016puo} have made possible the determination of the $\Lambda$CDM parameters from the full-shape analysis of SDSS/BOSS data~\cite{BOSS:2016wmc} at precision higher than that from conventional BAO and redshift space distortions (which measure the product $f\sigma_8$, where $f$ is the growth function) analyses, and even comparable to that of CMB experiments.
-This provides an important consistency test for the $\Lambda$CDM model, while allowing to derive competitive constraints on models beyond $\Lambda$CDM (see e.g. Ref.~\cite{DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,DAmico:2020kxu,DAmico:2020tty,Simon:2022ftd,Chen:2021wdi,Zhang:2021yna,Philcox:2021kcw,Kumar:2022vee,Nunes:2022bhn,Lague:2021frh}).
-A thorough study of the consistency of EFTBOSS analyses within the $\Lambda$CDM model is presented in a companion paper \cite{Paper1}.
+Interestingly, these models tend to leave signatures in the matter power spectrum on large scales that can be probed by large-scale structures surveys such as SDSS/BOSS~\cite{BOSS:2016wmc}.
+In fact, developments of the one-loop prediction of the galaxy power spectrum in redshift space from the effective field theory of large-scale structures (EFTofLSS)\footnote{See also the introduction footnote in, \emph{e.g.},~\cite{DAmico:2022osl} for relevant related works on the effective field theory of large-scale structures (EFTofLSS).}~\cite{Baumann:2010tm,Carrasco:2012cv,Senatore:2014via,Senatore:2014eva,Senatore:2014vja,Perko:2016puo} have made possible the determination of the $\Lambda$CDM parameters from the full-shape analysis of SDSS/BOSS data~\cite{BOSS:2016wmc} at precision higher than that from conventional BAO and redshift space distortions (which measure the product $f\sigma_8$, where $f$ is the growth function) analyses, and even comparable to that of CMB experiments.
+This provides an important consistency test for the $\Lambda$CDM model, while allowing one to derive competitive constraints on models beyond $\Lambda$CDM (see, \emph{e.g.}, Refs.~\cite{DAmico:2019fhj,Ivanov:2019pdj,Colas:2019ret,DAmico:2020kxu,DAmico:2020tty,Simon:2022ftd,Chen:2021wdi,Zhang:2021yna,Philcox:2021kcw,Kumar:2022vee,Nunes:2022bhn,Lague:2021frh,Smith:2022iax,Simon:2022csv}).
+A thorough study of the consistency of EFTBOSS analyses within the $\Lambda$CDM model is presented in a companion paper \cite{Simon:2022lde}.